History of MrBeast in Timeline

 By 2018, Donaldson had given out $1 million through his stunts, earning him the title "YouTube's biggest philanthropist".

-In March 2019, Donaldson organized a real-life battle royale competition with prizes totaling $200,000 in collaboration with Apex Legends and Electronic Arts.
+In March 2019, Donaldson organized a real-life battle royale competition in Los Angeles with prizes totaling $200,000 in collaboration with Apex Legends.
+Apex Legends publisher Electronic Arts sponsored the event and prize pool.

-September 2019: Matt Turner Stops Working for Donaldson
+September 2019: Matt Turner Ends Employment as Editor

-In October 2019, Matt Turner released a deleted Twitter thread where he stated he was "yelled at, bullied, called mentally retarded and replaceable by Donaldson every single day".
+In October 2019, Matt Turner released a deleted Twitter thread stating that he was "yelled at, bullied, called mentally retarded and replaceable by Donaldson every single day".

-In October 2019, the Arbor Day Foundation began planting trees in U.S. national parks as part of the #TeamTrees initiative.
+In October 2019, the Arbor Day Foundation started planting trees in U.S. national parks as part of the #TeamTrees project.
+The project was announced on October 25, 2019.

 October 25, 2019: Announcement of #TeamTrees Fundraising Challenge

-On November 23, 2019, Donaldson was accused of using counterfeit money in his "I Opened A FREE BANK" video, which he later clarified was for safety concerns and participants received real checks afterward.
+On November 23, 2019, Donaldson faced accusations of using counterfeit money in his "I Opened A FREE BANK" video.
+He clarified that fake money was used for safety, and participants received real checks afterward.

-The #TeamTrees project aimed to raise $20 million for the Arbor Day Foundation by January 1, 2020.
+The original goal for the #TeamTrees project was to raise $20 million for the Arbor Day Foundation by January 1, 2020.
+The funds were to be used to plant trees, with a deadline for planting by December 2022.

 April 2020: Rock, Paper, Scissors Competition Stream

-In April 2020, Donaldson created a rock, paper, scissors competition stream with a grand prize of $250,000, becoming YouTube's most-watched live Original event at the time.
+In April 2020, Donaldson created a rock, paper, scissors competition stream that featured 32 influencers and a grand prize of $250,000, becoming YouTube's most-watched live Original event at the time.
+Nadeshot won.

-June 2020: Finger on the App Mobile Game Release
+June 2020: Release of Finger on the App Mobile Game

 September 17, 2020: Creation of Beast Philanthropy YouTube Channel

-On September 17, 2020, Donaldson created the Beast Philanthropy YouTube channel to donate 100% of its revenue to charity, with Darren Margolias as executive director.
+On September 17, 2020, Donaldson created the YouTube channel Beast Philanthropy, a charity and food bank, with Darren Margolias as executive director.
+It donates 100% of its revenue to charity.

-In October 2020, Donaldson hosted an influencer trivia tournament with a grand prize of $300,000, which was won by Charli and Dixie D'Amelio, causing controversy due to cheating claims.
+In October 2020, Donaldson hosted an influencer trivia tournament featuring 24 competitors with a grand prize of $300,000.
+The winners, Charli and Dixie D'Amelio, faced cheating claims.

-December 2020: Finger on the App 2 Postponement
+December 2020: Finger on the App 2 Planned Launch and MrBeast Burger Launch Announcement

 In 2020, Donaldson won the Creator of the Year award at the Streamy Awards.

-In February 2021, Donaldson removed entrepreneur Farokh Sarmad from a Clubhouse room, leading to accusations of racism that were disputed by other users.
+In February 2021, Donaldson removed entrepreneur Farokh Sarmad from a Clubhouse room after Sarmad claimed Donaldson could not pronounce his name, leading to racism allegations that were disputed by other Clubhouse users.

-In March 2021, Donaldson partnered with the Creative Juice financial network to introduce Juice Funds, which is a $2 million investment fund for content creators.
+In March 2021, Donaldson partnered with the Creative Juice financial network to introduce Juice Funds, a $2 million investment fund for content creators.

-April 2021: Investment in Current and Cryptocurrency Backlash
+April 2021: Investment in Current and Cryptocurrency Scheme Backlash

 In April 2021, Donaldson became a long-term investor and partner of financial technology company Current.
-That same month, Donaldson faced backlash after fans lost significant amounts of money in a cryptocurrency scheme he invested in and promoted.
+The same month, Donaldson received backlash after fans lost significant amounts of money in a cryptocurrency scheme that Donaldson had invested in and promoted.

 May 2021: Allegations of a Difficult Work Environment